SCOLIOSIS X-RAY IMAGING

 Conducting a Scoliosis X-ray

 Having an X-ray taken is much like having your photograph taken.
 For instance, it is a quick and painless procedure.
 You will lie very still on a table or stand very still and hold certain positions while pictures are taken of your spine.
 Sometimes X-ray technicians will ask that you stand or sit in different positions.
-For example, an X-ray may be taken while you bend forward (flexion), and another while you straighten your spine (extension).
+For example, the technician can take the X-ray while you bend forward (flexion), and another while you straighten your spine (extension).
 For example, doctors refer to this as a “flexion-extension” view of the spine.
 Moreover, these X-rays are compared to see if there is extra movement between the vertebrae, a condition called segmental instability.

 For Patients in Pain